Cornett, R. Orin (Richard Orin), 1913-2002

 Cued Speech, unlike ASL or other sign languages, is not a language.
 It is a method of making speechreading easier by using hand signs around the mouth to distinguish sounds that are difficult to read from the lips alone.
 It has the advantages of being relatively quick to learn compared to sign languages, and more accurate than speechreading alone.
 Since it is based on sounds, not words or letters, it can be easily used to support any spoken language, and by the end of his career Dr. Cornett had seen Cued Speech adapted to over 50 languages and dialects.

 In 1975, Dr. Cornett quit his position as vice president of planning to focus full-time on Cued Speech.
 He became a research professor and director of Gallaudet’s Cued Speech Programs, teaching classes and holding regular workshops on Cued Speech, as well as writing extensively and traveling to seminars and conventions to talk about his work.
 In 1981, he became chairman of the Center for Studies in Language and Communication at Gallaudet.

 Cued Speech received a great deal of interest in the 1970s, including mainstream media attention.
 However, after the early 1980s, interest in Cued Speech began to drop off.
 It received criticism from both sides of the deaf education debate: manualists saw it as just another form of oralism, and strict oralists objected to any system that involved use of the hands.
-While Cued Speech is still taught and used today, including through video courses offered by Gallaudet, it has not gained widespread acceptance and lags behind pure oral, pure manual, and mixed methods of deaf education.
+Despite the controversy, Cued Speech continues to be taught and used today, including through video courses offered by Gallaudet University.

 One other notable contribution Dr. Cornett made at Gallaudet was the introduction of a bass drum at football games to alert players when the ball was hiked.
 The drum became a symbol of Gallaudet football until it was retired in 2005.